Against Ergodicity Economics

 If your theory can’t see that Lottery B is better, then your theory is insufficient.

 There is no transformation function that satisfies Peters’ requirement of maximizing geometric growth rate for multiplicative bets (Lottery B) while also being ergodic for additive bets (Lottery A).
-Maximizing growth rate specifically requires using the exact function \(f(W(t)) = \log(W(t))\), which does not satisfy ergodicity for additive bets (expected value is not constant with respect to \(t\)).
+Maximizing growth rate specifically requires using the function \(f(W(t)) = \log(W(t))\) (up to affine transformation), which does not satisfy ergodicity for additive bets (expected value is not constant with respect to \(t\)).

 In fact, multiplicative bets cannot be compared to any other type of bet, because \(\log(W(t))\) is only ergodic when \(W(t)\) grows at a constant long-run exponential rate.